-The sad truth about decaffeinated coffee brewed cold is that you can’t get it at your local coffee shop.
+Unfortunately, the sad truth about decaffeinated cold brew coffee is that you can’t get it at your local coffee shop.
 Not even Starbucks makes a version of their specialty decaf coffee cold that you can drink on the go.

 But don’t despair!
-If you’re looking to avoid those caffeine jitters, you can make coffee shop quality decaf cold brew concentrate from your home.
+If you’re looking to avoid those caffeine jitters, you can make coffee shop-quality decaf cold brew concentrate from your home.
 All you need are two simple ingredients and a little time.
-You can also check out these cold brew coffee makers if that’s your kinda thing!

 - Whole bean decaf coffee